Jamo85/Building-AI/README.md

 How could your project grow and become something even more?
 What kind of skills, what kind of assistance would you  need to move on?

+To be honest, I don't know nothing about coding.
+I'm more commercial-oriented person.
+If someone thinks that this would be a good idea or project to move on, and not so difficult to do, please contact.

 ## Acknowledgments